All-Optical Photonic Crystal Bolometer with Ultra-Low Heat Capacity for Scalable Thermal Imaging: Introduction

 Detection within the thermal infrared atmospheric windows, spanning the mid-wave (MWIR, $3-5~\mathrm{\mu m}$) and long-wave (LWIR, $8-14~\mathrm{\mu m}$), is foundational to modern sensing \cite{rogalski_infrared_2003}.
 The LWIR band is particularly critical for thermal imaging, as it captures the peak blackbody radiation emitted by objects at room temperature \cite{incropera1990fundamentals}.
 This principle underpins a growing number of applications, from gas leak detection \cite{zhang_gas_2024} and autonomous driving \cite{rivera_velazquez_analysis_2022, grimming_lwir_2021} to non-invasive medical screening \cite{tattersall_infrared_2016}.
 As these technologies advance, they place increasingly stringent demands on the speed of the underlying detector hardware, while maintaining high sensitivity.

 Cryogenically cooled quantum detectors \cite{rogalski_quantum_2003}, while setting the benchmark for LWIR sensitivity, are hindered from widespread adoption due to the size, weight, power, and cost (SWaP-C) of their cooling systems \cite{rogalski_trends_2021}.
 This practical limitation has driven the development of uncooled thermal bolometers \cite{yadav_advancements_2022} operating at room temperature.
 The dominant approach, the resistive bolometer \cite{Niklaus, yu_low-cost_2020}, transduces a change in temperature into a change in electrical resistance.
 This electronic readout, however, is intrinsically limited by Johnson-Nyquist noise and often suffers from low-frequency flicker noise \cite{margaret_kohin_performance_2004, niklaus_uncooled_2007}, in addition to the fundamental speed-sensitivity trade-off common to all thermal detectors.
 To bypass these electronic noise sources, nanomechanical bolometers \cite{blaikie_fast_2019, PhysRevApplied.9.024016, martini_uncooled_2025, zhang_nanomechanical_2013, jones_mems_2009} have been developed that instead transduce temperature into a mechanical resonance shift.
 Yet, these advanced platforms have their own practical limitations, including a dependence on vacuum operation for optimal performance \cite{niklaus_uncooled_2007, ekinci_nanoelectromechanical_2005}.
-Combined, these challenges define the key criteria for a next-generation platform: (C1) a path to high detectivity beyond the electronic noise limit; (C2) high-speed (kHz-class) bandwidth for real-time applications; (C3) robust operation from vacuum to ambient pressure, where the gas environment acts mainly as a tunable thermal conductance rather than a constraint on the transducer itself; and (C4) scalable, wireless readout architecture to overcome the interconnect density and parasitic thermal load of readout integrated circuits (ROICs).
-Existing technologies, however, fail to satisfy all four criteria simultaneously: resistive bolometers fundamentally fail (C1-C4), while nanomechanical platforms require vacuum to preserve the mechanical $Q$ needed for sensitivity (C3), placing them in the low-bandwidth regime (C2).
+Combined, these challenges define the key criteria for a next-generation platform: (C1) a path to high detectivity beyond the electronic noise limit; (C2) high-speed (kHz-class) bandwidth for real-time applications; (C3) a pressure-robust transduction mechanism that supports vacuum packaging for fundamental sensitivity limits, without relying on it to enable the readout mechanism; and (C4) scalable, wireless readout architecture to overcome the interconnect density and parasitic thermal load of readout integrated circuits (ROICs).
+Existing technologies, however, fail to satisfy all four criteria simultaneously: resistive bolometers fundamentally fail (C1-C4), while nanomechanical platforms require vacuum to preserve the mechanical $Q$ needed for sensitivity (C3) and simultaneously maintaining high detectivity and bandwidth remains challenging in practice (C2).